TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Generating the Model

 \subsubsection{Format}

-Prior works on modeling sparse tensor algebra computations~\cite{taco_formats, sparseloop_micro, sze:2020:epo} propose a convenient abstraction for translating a fibertree to the actual data footprint: a per-fiber format.
+Prior works on modeling sparse tensor algebra computations~\cite{sparseloop_micro,stonne} extend TACO's level formats concept~\cite{taco_formats}, which facilitates a convenient abstraction for translating a fibertree to its concrete representation by specifying a per-fiber format as described in~\cite{sze:2020:epo}.
 However, the formats used by existing sparse accelerator modeling frameworks restrict themselves to a fixed number of common configurations (e.g., bitmap~\cite{stonne} or uncompressed offset pointers~\cite{sparseloop_micro}).

-\specname enables more modular specification, capturing a larger class of formats than existing tools, by separating the attributes of a fiber's format into three categories: a format type, a layout, and data widths for the coordinates, payloads, and fiber headers.
+\specname extends these concepts with a more modular specification, capturing a larger class of formats than existing tools, by separating the attributes of a fiber's format into three categories: a format type, a layout, and data widths for the coordinates (\tech{cbits}), payloads (\tech{pbits}), and fiber headers (\tech{fhbits}).
 Fibers are concretized as an array of coordinates and a array of payloads (struct-of-arrays) or as a single array of elements (array-of-structs). \specname supports three format types: uncompressed (\tech{U})---where the sizes of the data arrays correspond to the shape of the fiber, compressed (\tech{C})---where the sizes of the data arrays correspond to the occupancy of the fiber, or a combination (\tech{B})---where the coordinates are uncompressed and the payloads are compressed.
 For simplicity, currently, all fibers in a rank have the same format.
 Note that not all information in the fibertree is stored explicitly, e.g., an uncompressed fiber does not need to store coordinates because they can be inferred from the position of the payloads. \specname supports this by allowing the corresponding data width---in this case, \tech{cbits}---to be unspecified or set to 0.

-This specification is flexible enough to support a variety of common formats (e.g., dense arrays and CSR) and custom formats (e.g., from OuterSPACE~\cite{outerspace} and SIGMA~\cite{sigma}). \specname also supports multiple formats for the same tensor (differentiated by the configuration name), since manipulating the fibertree may cause the representation to change dynamically.
+This specification is flexible enough to support a variety of common formats (e.g., uncompressed arrays, CSR, run-length encoding) and custom formats even beyond those supported by TACO (e.g., from OuterSPACE~\cite{outerspace} and SIGMA~\cite{sigma}).
+The specification also allows each tensor to be associated with multiple formats (differentiated by the configuration name), since manipulating the fibertree may cause the representation to change dynamically.
+Finally, while there are formats that require functionality outside the above framework (e.g., TACO's hashed format, which requires a hash function be specified), we feel these could be added with minimal changes to the both other specifications and simulator generator.